Tennis at the 2010 Commonwealth Games

-Notable top players Lleyton Hewitt (Australia) did not compete for his country, as he was concerned about security problems and losing ATP ranking points.
+Notable top player Lleyton Hewitt (Australia) did not compete for his country, as he was concerned about security problems and losing ATP ranking points.
 Andy Murray (Scotland) and Samantha Stosur (Australia) were also absent.

 Stosur specifically decided not to compete in the games for she was to take part in the tournament in Beijing (Premier Mandatory) and Osaka (to defend her title).

 The deadline for submission of named players was 3 September 2010.